 C. If more than one adjustment is being requested, the cumulative effect of the adjustments results in a project which is still consistent with the overall purpose of the zone; and

-Findings: Only one Adjustment is requested.
-The Hearings Officer finds this approval criterion does not apply.
+Findings: As only one Adjustment is requested, this approval criterion does not apply.

 D. City-designated scenic resources and historic resources are preserved; and